cnmorali/INRIX-Hack-2023/README.md

 # PedalPal - Bike Safer!
+For Inrix Hack 2023

 PedalPal is a cross-platform app that provides navigation routes to cyclists using the most bike-friendly paths.